 The conquest of the Promised Land begins with the battle of Jericho.
 Everything up to now has been preparation.
 Now real war begins.
 The first five verses focuses on God's direction to Joshua before the battle.
-The Lord gives His plan of attack.
+The Lord gives Hisplan of attack.

-Now, in Chapter 6:1 the text implies that the city was prepared for a siege; it was shut up completely.
+Now, in Chapter 6:1 Now Jericho was straitly shut up because of the children of Israel: none went out, and none came in.
+The text implies that the city was prepared for a siege; it was shut up completely.
 Jericho was roughly six miles from the Jordan.
 It was one of the oldest cities in the world; a heavily fortified city; walls up to 25 feet high and 20 feet thick.
 Jericho was a symbol of military power and strength.

 The Canaanites saw Israel's God as a nature god because He parted the Jordan and as a war god because He defeated Sihon and Og (the two Amorite kings).
 But the Canaanites did not consider Him a fortress god-one who could prevail against a walled city.
 However, the people were afraid of the children of Israel.
 Gilgal was Joshua's headquarters and was probably about halfway to Jericho.

 Jericho was shut up to keep the Israelites out.
 None went out and none came in.

-LESSON:

-Joshua 6:2-4 Following God's Instructions
+LESSON: I. WHAT ISRAEL WAS TO DO JOSHUA 6:2-4

-6:2 And the Lord said unto Joshua, See, I have given into thine hand Jericho, and the king thereof, and the mighty men of valour: Joshua had not even fought the battle of Jericho yet, but the Lord appeared to him to say, "I have given into thine hand Jericho; the king; and the mighty men of valour."
-God was telling Joshua that the enemy was already defeated.
-Now if that don't build your confidence up, I don't know what will!
+6:2 And the Lord said unto Joshua, See, I have given into thine hand Jericho, and the king thereof, and the mighty men of valour.
+Joshua had not even fought the battle of Jericho yet, the Lord appeared to him to say, "I have given into thine hand Jericho; the king; and the mighty men of valour."
+God was already telling Joshua that the enemy was already defeated.
+Now if that don't build your confidence up, I don't know what will.
 This is not the first time God has announced certainty before the fact.
-When Abraham was ninety years old and his wife Sarah had as yet borne him no sons, God said to him, "for a father of many nations have I made thee" (Gen.17:5).
+When Abraham was ninety years old and his wife Sarah had not borne him any sons, God said to him, "for a father of many nations have I made thee" [TWG.
+17:5].
 God is above time, and that which is yet future for us is present for Him.
-That's why God does not say "I will do it", but "I have done it!"
-What was for Joshua yet to happen in the capturing of Jericho, was for God already an accomplished fact.
+That's why God does not say "I have done it!"
+All Joshua needed to do was to just walk in the instructions God had already prepared, in faith.
 Doesn't that just grab you?

 6:3 And ye shall compass the city, all ye men of war, and go round about the city once.
-Thus shalt thou do six days: 6:4 And seven priests shall bear before the ark seven trumpets of rams' horns; and the seventh day ye shall compass the city seven times, and the priests shall blow with the trumpets: God speaks the instructions to Joshua:
+Thus, shalt thou do six days.
+6:4 And seven priests shall bear before the ark seven trumpets of rams' horns; and the seventh day ye shall compass the city seven times, and the priests shall blow with the trumpets.
+God speaks the instructions to Joshua:

-- 1. The men of war shall walk around the city, once for six days. - 2.
+- 1. The men of war shall walk around the city, once for six days (6:3). - 2.
 The Levitical priests are always to carry the Ark.
 It didn't say how many, probably four (two in front; two on the end; only the Levite priests were allowed to carry the Ark of the Covenant) [1 Chronicles 15:2]. - 3.
-Seven priests shall go before the Ark each carrying a ram's horn trumpet (7). - 4.
+Seven priests shall go before the Ark, each carrying a ram's horn trumpet (6:4). - 4.
 On the seventh day encircle (walk around) the city seven times (makes for a total of 13 times in seven days). - 5.
-The priests will blow their trumpets.
+The priests will blow their trumpets (6:4).